Codudegithub/COL226IITD_Stamatics/README.md

 # Acknowledgements and References
 - Prof Arun Kumar, IITD, for the course COL226 and al material
-- Prof Michael Ryan Clarkson, Cornell, for his wonderful YouTube Playlist on OCaml
+- Prof Michael Ryan Clarkson, Cornell, for his wonderful YouTube Playlist on OCaml, and course CS3110